michaelsevilla/malacology-popper/paper/paper.md

 -->

 We present a framework for managing Lua object classes comprised of 3 parts:

-\begin{enumerate} \item general and customizable shared libraries for the OSDs and MDSs using Lua \item storing Lua object classes as RADOS objects \item monitor command for specifying the Lua class \end{enumerate}
+1. general and customizable shared libraries for the OSDs and MDSs using Lua

+2. storing Lua object classes as RADOS objects

+3. monitor command for specifying the Lua class

 ## Distributing Work with Customizable Interfaces